Multichannel & Single-channel potentiostats – what’s the difference? (Electrochemistry Basics Series)Latest updated: November 12, 2021

 Bipotentiostat: A specific tool for specific applications

 Some electrochemical instruments, such as the BP-300 bipotentiostat / bigalvanostat, are mainly dedicated to bipot measurements (2-working electrode measurements).
-They are made up of two measurement boards, each associated with its own booster board.
+They are made up of two measurement and control boards, each associated with its own booster board.
 These two channels can also perform experiments independently.
 In such cases, the NStat mode (CE to GND) mode is required (see above and also Learning Centre article Connection to the cell).

-- Bipot mode experiments: Bipot mode is similar to N’Stat mode for two working electrodes, in one single cell, sharing the same reference and counter electrodes.
-This will be described further in a specific paragraph below.
+- Bipot mode experiments: Bipot mode is the N’Stat mode for two working electrodes, in one single cell, sharing the same reference and counter electrodes.
+This will be described further in the specific paragraph below.

 Figure 5: Example of configuration of the SP-300 potentiostat

 Bipot measurement mode means that the experiment is performed using two working electrodes.
 It is particularly interesting for Rotating Ring Disk Electrode (RRDE) measurements for example.
 It enables work in a well-defined hydrodynamic regime.
 One channel is dedicated to the working “Ring” electrode while the other is associated with the “Disk” working electrode.
 The principle of RRDE is described in the BioLogic Learning Center article “Rotating Ring Disk Electrode: An Introduction”.

 Bipot measurements can also be performed with multichannel potentiostats.

 With EC-Lab Bipot techniques, a clear advantage is that you will generate one file for the whole experiment.

 We hope that this article has helped you better understand the differences between single-channel and multichannel potentiostats and that this will help you choose the potentiostat that best suits your electrochemical or battery testing needs.
 Don’t forget, you can contact BioLogic if you need to discuss your needs with a BioLogic Sales Engineer.